How to Replace a Pool Light Bulb Without Draining the Water?

 Step 8: Reinstall the Fixture

-Carefully feed the cord back into the conduit as you guide the fixture into the niche.
+Carefully coil the excess cord back into the niche behind the fixture as you guide it into place.
 Ensure the cord is not pinched.
 Align the fixture's notch with the niche's slot.
 Tighten the mounting screw firmly but avoid overtightening.

 Step 9: Test